 Seaweed grows in or near salty waters.
-There are several types, and they generally contain many healthful minerals that are easy for the body to break down.
+There are several types, and they generally contain many minerals that are easy for the body to break down.
 Adding seaweed to the diet may help with thyroid function, digestive health, and weight loss.

 Types of seaweed include: